habemusne/spark-on-lambda-performance/README.md

 # rest of the file...
 ```

-Then at the end of your main function, add these code to download sys info data and do the analytics:
+Then at the end of your main function, add these code to download sys info data:

 ```
     # other code...